Data Flow Diagram Demystified: What They Are and How to Use Them

 A process like updating loan records in the library system could include verifying loan limits, updating loan status, and handling overdue cases.

-How to Make a Data Flow Diagram and Data Flow Diagram Examples
+How to Make a Data Flow Diagram (with Data Flow Diagram Example)

 Data flow diagrams have different elements, each representing vital information.
 The symbols used in a DFD play an important role in helping to identify different steps of the data flow.